whistlegraph/aesthetic-computer/README.txt

       - [] Skip what aliases lead to in the history list.
     - [] Add background music.
   + Done
+    - [x] Start spinning, at a high rate, (about 30seconds max timelapse)
+    - [x] Add ability to hide / customize hud text.
     - [x] Make sure iframe mockup works for `ff`: https://localhost:8888/sandboxed-iframe-mockup.html
     - All Pieces
       - [x] Every piece by default (unless it opts out) will show its name